Silver Creek Mountain Band

 Silver Creek Mountain Band is a South African music group that was founded in East London during the early 1970s.
 Rod Dry, one of the founding members of the band has kept the band alive over the years by appointing new members.
 Throughout the years more than 30 musicians have been part of the group.
 In 1981 they released their first album called, Silver Creek Mountain Band.
-The group have performed in pubs and clubs, weddings, parties, rallies, theatres and self-run venues.
-The group is known for its formidable range of instruments with includes, among others, the double bass, mandolin, banjo, violin, flute, accordion, tin whistle, guitar and mouth organ.
+The group has performed in pubs and clubs, weddings, parties, rallies, theatres and self-run venues.
+The group is known for its formidable range of instruments which includes, among others, the double bass, mandolin, banjo, violin, flute, accordion, tin whistle, guitar and mouth organ.

 Biography

 Rod Dry was born in Bloemfontein in 1944 and went to school in East London.
 In high school, he started playing the guitar and met Dennis Schultz in 1965, who was performing at coffee bars and folk clubs.
 They founded a folk group in 1966 called Clapperdogeons.
 However, before joining the group permanently, Dry worked on the railways and managed a hypermarket that lasted four years.

 Dennis Schultz was born in 1948 and started playing folk music at the age of 16.
 He first only sang but expanded to the guitar, banjo, dobro and flute.
 He performed alongside many folk groups but ultimately decided to permanently join the folk group.

 Roger Cummings was born in 1950 in East London and started playing the guitar at the age of 15.
 He was especially interested in rock music but expanded his knowledge of other instruments.
 For a short time, he joined a rock group in East London but left for Cape Town in search of another.
 After failing to find a rock band in Cape Town he returned to East London where he met Dry and Schultz and joined the folk group.

 David Tarr attended a classical art school during his youth and studied instruments such as the clarinet, violin and cello.
 By 1971 he had left the school to join the South Country Band.
 Before permanently joining the group in 1976, Dave Tarr toured with a jazz group through South Africa, Rhodesia (now Zimbabwe) and Botswana and even appeared for eight weeks on a television programme called Hoedown.
 He joined the folk group after they appeared on Starbound.